Sigmmma/c20/src/content/h3/h3-ek/readme.md

 * Allowed starting profiles to exceed a weapon's "rounds total maximum".
 * Fixed style flags grapple and enforcer weapon control not functioning properly.
 * Added a flag so that infection forms can kill other characters without infecting them.
+* Fixed Guerilla tag blocks extending out of their borders.
+* Allowed [chocolate_mountain_new](~) tags to be assigned per BSP rather than globally in the scenario.

 ## December 2022
 * AI objectives crash fix